DTJF/libpruw1/ReadMe.md

-Welcome to *libpruw1* library,
+Welcome to (the currently experimental -- please report bugs -- version 0.0 of) *libpruw1* library,

-- a one wire (W1) driver for ARM335x micro processors,
+- a [one wire (W1)](https://en.wikipedia.org/wiki/1-Wire) driver for AM335x micro processors,
 - designed for [Beaglebone hardware](http://www.beaglebone.org), providing
-- configuration of any GPIO as W1 bus, for
+- configuration of any GPIO as W1 bus (without additional hardware), for
 - sending digital output and receiving digital input from the bus, and
-- logging the bus data line state for debug purposes, but
+- logging the bus data line state for debugging purposes, but
-- does not support parasite power mode.
+- not supporting parasite power mode.

 *libpruw1* software runs on the host (ARM) and in parallel on a Programmable Realtime Unit SubSystem (= PRUSS or just PRU) for accurate